The struggle starts

-Put your palm on baby’s chest with fingers your fingers under their chin to support babies head, and your other hand between babies legs over their diaper (you can grab around one of their legs for security) with baby facing down and swing back and forth
+Put your right palm on baby’s chest with your fingers under their chin to support babies head.
+Have your left hand between babies legs and over their diaper (you can grab around one of their legs for security) Baby will be facing down and you swing them gently, back and forth.

 Even to this day when my baby won’t calm down, I do this.
 She loves it!
 It relieves pressure off her tummy and almost puts her in a trance.
 She’ll stay completely quiet and look around.
 The problem is it only lasts as long as your arms can support it.
 I’ve done it so much now I’m going to look like Hercules here soon!
 Haha just kidding but I can last a pretty long time now.

 Sometimes it’s not quite enough so I get into a jig of sorts pacing back and forth in a dim room with a rhythmic bounce to my steps like while swinging step forward to the left bounce, bounce step forward and swing to the right bounce, bounce forward left bounce, bounce etc… If that makes any sense.
 I think it kind of resembles the bouncing of riding in a car seat during a drive.
 (Keep in mind all of this is gentle, no shaking baby.)
 You can do this with baby on their back or belly.